kubeshop/testkube/docs/docs/concepts/dependencies.md

   sslClientCertificateKeyFilePassword: <base64 encoded password>
 ```

 The keys of the fields can be modified.
 To set these variables on helm-charts level, set [mongodb.sslCertSecret](https://github.com/kubeshop/helm-charts/blob/main/charts/testkube-api/values.yaml) to the name of the secret.
-If needed, also set _mongo.sslClientCert
+If needed, also set _mongodb.sslCAFileKey_, _mongo.sslClientFileKey_ and _mongodb.sslClientFilePassKey_.

 ### Amazon DocumentDB